egnyte/egnyte-js-sdk/src/docs/api.md

 The SDK transparently handles user quota by default.
 All calls have a default retry policy - if the API responds with "Developer over QPS" error, a retry is scheduled to run after 1 second.
 A warning is logged to the browser's console to help spotting the problem.

-`API.auth.promiseRequest` and all the `API.storage.*` and `API.link.*` methods have a built-in mechanizm to delay calls that are made too fast, to avoid getting "Developer over QPS" errors at all.
+`API.manual.promiseRequest` and all the `API.storage.*` etc. methods have a built-in mechanizm to delay calls that are made too fast, to avoid getting "Developer over QPS" errors at all.
 The delays are based on a declared QPS value.
 Most API keys have a 2 queries per second limit on users.

 To set your query per second quota to something else than 2, initialize with `QPS` option